 Stores are always seeking ways to connect with customers — and cut through the noise.
 What if you could upsell a customer while he or she is on the premises, increasing the chance that he is interested, and might actually buy the item?

-You can, with the help of beacons.
+You can, with the help of AI beacons in retail.

 What is a Beacon?